vellichor/learn_you_a_python/004_functions/README.md

 ## The First Function

-In the sample script for this section, I've defined a simple function that adds 5 to a number.
-Let's look through the anatomy of the function, and the script it lives in
+In the sample script for this section, `function_sample.py`, I've defined a simple function that adds 5 to a number.
+Let's look through the anatomy of the function, and the script it lives in.

 ### The First Line